cheeks-cloud/second_ip/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is my first project in moringa school.it is supposed to teach on the basic html and basic css styling.</p>
+<p>This is my Second project in moringa school.it is supposed to teach  further on the  html and  css styling.</p>

 ## Installation